LinusSharp/COMP4024-Team-5/README.md

 ### 📊 Developement process and team work :

-* Project planning:
+* 🗂️ Project planning:
-    * Use Trello and GitHub to manage tasks.
+    * 📌 Use Trello and GitHub to manage tasks.
-    * Define use cases to describe expected player interactions
+    * 📌 Define use cases to describe expected player interactions

-* Git workflow:
+* 🛠️ Git workflow:
-    * Use branches to collaborate
+    * 📌 Use branches to collaborate
-    * Follow good commit practices
+    * 📌 Follow good commit practices

+* 🧪 Testing standards:
-* Testing :
+    * 📌  Use the Unity Testing Framework
-    * Implement unit tests.
+    * 📌 If tests involve MonoBehaviour, they should be written in PlayMode Tests
+    * 📌  Naming Convention for Tests: Something_DoesSomething_ThisHappens

 ### 📅 Milestones: